cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 redemption_context that would allow it to associate upload reports with client identities at token redemption time.

-## Token Key and Issuer Origin Secret rotation {#issuer-key-rotation}
+## Token Key and Issuer Origin Secret rotation with rate-limited tokens {#issuer-key-rotation}

-Issuers MUST periodically rotate the per-Origin Token Key and Issuer Origin Secret values as described in {{!RLT, Section 10.1}} to prevent malicious clients from hoarding tokens across Issuer policy windows in order to bypass rate limiting.
+In case the {{!RATE-LIMITED}} issuance protocol is used, Issuers MUST periodically rotate the per-Origin Token Key and Issuer Origin Secret values as described in {{!RATE-LIMITED, Section 10.1}} to prevent malicious clients from hoarding tokens across Issuer policy windows in order to bypass rate limiting.
 While Aggregators must accommodate for this key rotation and SHOULD accept tokens signed with the private key